Home / Cobweb Spiders / Northern Black Widow (Latrodectus variolus)

 Spiderlings

 Like the males, the juveniles and immature specimens have two pairs of diagonal whitish bands on both sides of the abdomen.
 After hatching, the baby spiders remain in the cocoon for around four weeks.
-They are taken care of by the mother until they are matured enough to forage for themselves.
+They are taken care of by the mother until they are mature enough to forage for themselves.

-Northern Black Widow Spider Range
+Ecological Importance and Behavior of Northern Black Widow Spider

 Quick Facts

-Other Names Northern widow
+Other NamesNorthern widow

-Lifespan 1 to 3 years
+Lifespan1 to 3 years

-Distribution Ranges from northern Florida to south-eastern Canada
+DistributionRanges from northern Florida to south-eastern Canada

-Habitat Mostly prefer undisturbed woods, stumps, and stone walls
+HabitatMostly prefer undisturbed woods, stumps, and stone walls

-Common predators Birds of prey, larger spiders
+Common predatorsBirds of prey, larger spiders

-Diet Mostly insectivorous, but might prey upon other smaller spider species and non-insect arthropods as well
+DietMostly insectivorous, but might prey upon other smaller spider species and non-insect arthropods as well

 Northern Black Widow Male